St. Stephen the Martyr Anglican Church, High Street Penrith

 Sundays – 7:30 am | 10 am | 6:30 pm

 At St Stephen’s we are a church that greatly values community and relationships of all ages.
 We meet regularly to get to know each other, encourage each other and seek to live out our faith in the life-changing Son of God – Jesus Christ

 St. Stephen’s Anglican Church was the first Church built in Penrith and is now the 15th oldest surviving church in NSW.
 The foundation stone was laid on 22nd November, 1837, the local community contributing freely towards the cost of building the church.

-The Site: The land on which the church stands was part of the original grant to John Best.
+The land on which the church stands was part of the original grant to John Best.
 Subsequently sold to John Tindale, this “one acre more or less”, which at the time was in the centre of the little village of Penrith, was obtained from John Tindale by the church for “£20 of lawful money”.

-The Consecration: The Bishop of Australia, the Rt.
+The Bishop of Australia, the Rt.
 Rev. William G. Broughton, consecrated St. Stephen’s Church on July 16th, 1839.